a6gr73-hash/Surety-Protocol/docs/01_Protocol_Overview.md

-It's 3:14 PM.
-No problem at all—getting used to Git is a journey, and IntelliJ has excellent built-in Git tools that can make it much easier over time.

-For now, here is the complete project brief we've built.
-This document is the culmination of our entire design process and can serve as the foundational "blueprint" in your new /docs folder.

 Project Brief: The Surety Protocol (SRT)

 1. Objective
 To create a highly scalable, decentralized payment protocol that provides instant, economically guaranteed transactions for merchants, enabling stablecoins to be used for global commerce at a scale and efficiency greater than legacy payment rails like Visa.